johnkk1316/johnkk1316/README.md

 - 🤝 I’m looking for help with **smart contracts**

-- 👨‍💻 All of my projects are available at [https://main-portfolio.pages.dev/](https://main-portfolio.pages.dev/)
+- 👨‍💻 All of my projects are available at [https://johnsportfoliosite.netlify.app/](https://johnsportfoliosite.netlify.app/)

-- 💬 Ask me about **React**
+- 💬 Ask me about **C**

 - 📫 How to reach me **codeona4@gmail.com**